rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ![correlation-sugar-1](../images/explore-beer-explore-cor-sugar1.png)

 Beer type "Alkoholfrei" (alcohol free) has clearly the highest amount of sugar.
 Beer type "Bock" has the lowest amount of sugar.
-As the main difference between type "Bock" and "Alkoholfrei" is the amount of alcohol
+The main difference between type "Bock" and "Alkoholfrei" is the amount of alcohol.

 ```R
 data |>